wierdvanderhaar/devrel-gtfs-transit/README.md

 ## Creating the Database Tables

-TODO text.
+We've provided a Python data loader script that will create the database tables in CrateDB for you.

-Before creating the database tables, you'll need to create a virtual environment for the data loader and configure it:
+You'll first need to create a virtual environment for the data loader and configure it:

 ```bash
 cd gtfs-static